-THE SALES COMMENCE JANUARY 11, FOR SIX WEEKS!
+THE SALES ARE ON FOR SIX WEEKS!

 - Keep an eye for the coloured stickers which represent different percentages off the sale price!